-The Annual License
+1) The Annual License

-- Low upfront costs –only implementation services and first year annual license.
+- Low upfront costs –only implementation services and first-year annual license.

 - Annual licenses are purchased out of an organization’s operational budget which can be easier to access than an organization’s capital budget.

-Disadvantages of annual licenses are:
+Disadvantages of an annual license:

 - It’s like leasing a car.
 You have to pay every single year — forever.
 You never own anything.